 This blog is a place to share that ongoing exploration—not to offer final answers, but to kindle sparks: reflections meant to remind us that though the lamps may differ, the flame at their heart is the same.

 I come from a warrior background, trained in discipline and discernment.
 That formation shows in how I approach texts—not casually, but with care; not seeking comfort, but clarity.
-The same precision that belongs to the warrior belongs to the reader of sacred text: you do not enter the territory carelessly, and you do not leave until the work is done.
+The same precision that belongs to the warrior belongs to the reader of sacred text.
+You do not enter the territory carelessly.
+You do not leave until the work is done.

 What You’ll Find Here